Grays Bay

-Grays Bay is an Arctic waterway in Kitikmeot Region, Nunavut, Canada.
-It is located in Coronation Gulf.
-Hepburn Island is located at its mouth.
+Grays Bay is an Arctic waterway in the Kitikmeot Region, Nunavut, Canada.
+It is located in Coronation Gulf with Hepburn Island at its mouth.
 The Tree River and the Annielik River flow into the bay.
+Grays Bay lies beside the disputed internal waters of the Canadian Arctic Archipelago.

 It is the ancestral home of the Kogluktuaryumiut, a Copper Inuit subgroup.

-Grays Bay is on the Northwest Passage route.